Track mileage automatically

 Examples of eligible clothing tax write-offs

-Here are some situations in which clothing may be considered an allowable expense write-off.
+Here are some situations where clothing may be considered an allowable expense write-off.

 • Uniforms that can’t be worn elsewhere (think private pilot or chef uniforms)